 Let's start with consumer debt.
 The most obvious reason for transferring consumer debt to a home loan is that in most situations the interest paid on a home loan is tax deductible (see your tax advisor for specifics).
 Credit card interest and interest on car loans is not.
 The higher the homeowner's tax bracket, the more advantageous a debt consolidation mortgage becomes.

 Aside from income considerations, paying back debts is influenced by two variables, the interest rate being charged and the minimum monthly payment the debtor has to make each month.
 They are not the same thing.
 For installment debts (like car payments), the minimum payment can be quite high even though the interest rate is low.
 For some credit cards, even with a teaser zero- percent interest rate, the minimum monthly payment is often two or three percent of the outstanding balance.
 These high monthly payments are the reason most homeowners seek out a debt consolidation loan.
 Spreading the payments over 30 years typically improves cash flow substantially.
-Bad credit debt consolidation has helped a lot of people improve their fico scores so that borrowers can qualify for a traditional home equity loan.
+Bad credit debt consolidation has helped a lot of people improve their fico scores so that borrowers can qualify for a traditional 2nd mortgage.

-How about homeowners that took out loans two to five years ago with features that fixed their interest rate for three, five, seven or 10 years?
+How about homeowners that took out loans two to five years ago with features that fixed their interest rate for three, five, seven or ten years?
 These loans will soon become adjustable and the payments may skyrocket if short term rates keep rising.
 Should these also be consolidated with other debt and rewritten while the fixed interest rates are so low?

 In some cases, we have clients that have several credit cards, substantial debt on their home equity line, and a loan that will soon become adjustable.
-Does it make sense for them to consolidate debt?
+Does it make sense for them to consolidate revolving debt?
 Are you in this same situation?